MetPX/sarracenia/doc/design/plan.rst

-101. ( *Critical?* ) If a firewall prevents SARA from pulling data from an sr_post, there is no simple sr_* ish way to send the data to a switch.  *sr_put* is conceived as a program that uses instances to start up a bunch of streams and round-robins sending to the switch... on the switch, normal SARRA picks it up.
+101. ( *Critical?* ) If a firewall prevents SARA from pulling data from an sr_post, there is no simple sr_* ish way to send the data to a pump.  *sr_put* is conceived as a program that uses instances to start up a bunch of streams and round-robins sending to the pump... on the pump, normal SARRA picks it up.

 102. ( *Critical* ) Not clear how file receipt/ingest works.
      users need to write to a private area, scanning/validation happens, then it